nestornorton/Digital-Curated-Repository-Teachers-Website/README.md

 ```
 Open another command line or terminal and go to the teachers-website directory under the root directory, cd into that folder by typing cd (space) (drag folder in terminal or command line).

-To run the Angular frontend,type:
+To run the Angular frontend, type:

 ```
 ng serve